 5 I left you in Crete so that you would finish putting things in order5 and appoint elders in every city just as I commanded you.
-6 A man is qualified if he is blameless,6 if he is the husband of one wife, and if he has trustworthy7 children who are not accused of dissipation or insubordination.
+6 A man is qualified to be an elder if he is blameless,6 if he is the husband of one wife, and if he has trustworthy7 children who are not accused of dissipation or insubordination.
 7 For as a steward of God’s possessions an overseer must be above reproach: not self-willed, not quick-tempered, not given to drinking, not quarrelsome, not greedy for dishonest gain, 8 but instead hospitable, zealous for what is good, sensible, upright, devout,8 self-controlled, 9 and holding firmly to the trustworthy word exactly as it was taught to him,9 so that he will be able not only to exhort and encourage the people with sound doctrine, but also to refute those who speak against it.

 - Lit. that accords with

 - Lit. before times eternal

-- Lit.
-If any man is above reproach, etc.
+- Lit. you: if any man is above reproach

 - Or possibly believing